napsu/SPaiK/README.md

 * slmba.f95
   - StoLMBM - a stochastic limited memory bundle method for nonsmooth optimization (specially developed for SPaiK).
 * objfun.f95
-  - computation of the function and subgradients values with different loss functions.
+  - Computation of the function and subgradients values with different loss functions.
 Selection between loss functions is made in spaik.py.
-In addition, includes sGVT.
+Includes sGVT.
 * initpkl.f95
-  - initialization of parameters and variables for SPaiK and StoLMBM.
+  - Initialization of parameters and variables for SPaiK and StoLMBM.
 Includes modules:
     + initpkl - Initialization of parameters for SPaiK.
     + initslmba - Initialization of StoLMBM.
 * parameters.f95